viswa2/DevOps/terraform/terraform-associate-2024/terraform-README.md

 Example: `count = var.istest == true ?
 3 : 0` `var.test` is condition as per above syntax then `?` symbol then in `3: 0` `3 is true and 0 is false`.
 Based on the `terraform.tfvars` we can change the condition.

-## Local Values ##

-A local value assigns a name to an expression, allowing it to be used multiple times with in a module without repeating it.

-Local values can be helpful to avoid repeating the same values or expressions multiple times in a configuration.

-Refer for more details `local-values/local-values.tf`

 ## Terraform Functions ##

 A function is a block of code that performs a specific task.